rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/apache_nifi_login.md

 ## Vulnerable Application

-This attempts to login to Apache NiFi websites.
+This module attempts to take login details for Apache NiFi websites and identify if they are valid or not.

 Tested against NiFi major releases 1.14.0 - 1.21.0, and 1.13.0
 Also works against NiFi <= 1.13.0, but the module needs to be adjusted: